Why Do We Need Weight Decay in Modern Deep Learning?: Weight decay in the over-training regime

 \myparagraph{On the benefit of normalization.} Our conjecture characterizes the mixing distribution but does not delve into the speed of the mixing process.
-In our experiments, we observe that normalization plays a pivotal role in the speed of mixing. \citet{li2020reconciling} observes a similar phenomenon in the case of scale-invariant networks, specifically the fast equilibrium conjecture, which is addressed by \citet{li2022fast}.
-We note that this phenomenon persists even when the models are not scale-invariant.
+In our experiments, we observe that normalization layers enable faster mixing. \citet{li2020reconciling} observes a similar phenomenon in the case of scale-invariant networks, specifically the fast equilibrium conjecture, which is addressed by \citet{li2022fast}.
+We note that this phenomenon persists even when the models are not exactly scale-invariant.

-\myparagraph{Conclusion.} The key quantity $\sigma_{\eta,\lambda}$ governs the effective regularization strength.
-The primary influence of WD and a large LR lies in maintaining it at an appropriate scale.
-Alternative methods, such as injected label noise, dropout, or data augmentation, can also achieve this objective.